-The GI Unit at The Hospital of St John & St Elizabeth is delighted to offer patients the very latest in liver scan technology, with the arrival of our new state-of-the-art FibroScan.
+The GI Clinic at St John & St Elizabeth Hospital is delighted to offer patients the very latest in liver scan technology, with the arrival of our new state-of-the-art FibroScan.

 This revolutionary FibroScan is not only able to detect any potential damage or disease, but also accurately measure the amount of fat that is present in the liver at the same time.